Art Bank celebrates Canada Scene 2017

 Léopold Foulem, Théière (famille jaune) (1992), ceramic sculpture

-About the author: Julie Martin Julie Martin is an emerging professional in the cultural sector.
+Julie Martin is an emerging professional in the cultural sector.
 She holds a B.A. in Honours History from Cape Breton University and a diploma in Applied Museum Studies from Algonquin College.
 Active in arts, culture and heritage on Cape Breton Island, she moved to Ottawa in 2015 to pursue her studies.
 Julie worked at the Canada Council for the Arts as a summer intern in 2016, and completed a field placement in 2017 at the Canada Council and Art Bank.